-The regional water table in the Fremont-Madison Irrigation District is strongly influenced by surface-water irrigation whereas this same regional water table in the silicic volcanic rocks is little influenced by irrigation and only slightly influenced by local precipitation.
+The regional water table in the St. Anthony-Rexburg part of the Fremont-Madison Irrigation District is strongly influenced by surface-water irrigation, whereas this same regional water table in the silicic volcanic rocks is little influenced by irrigation and only slightly influenced by local precipitation.